— We take our content seriously. This article was written by a real person at BREL.

 Buyer Agents are paid because they have expertise in assessing and valuing properties and neighbourhoods, negotiating contracts and terms and protecting buyer interests.
 You can read more about the Role of the Buyer’s Agent here.

-So should I buy with the Listing Agent?
+So should I buy with the Listing Agent instead of being an SRP?

-As of writing, Ontario real estate agents can represent both the Buyer and Seller in the same transaction (it’s called multiple representation).
+Ontario real estate agents can represent a Buyer and Seller in the same transaction (it’s called multiple representation).
 There are important reasons why you should consider having an independent agent who solely represents your interests.
 We wrote a comprehensive blog about the Dangers of Buying from the Listing Agent.

 Gord Collins says: